 - Tanning without lotion that contains a high level of sunblock can lead to a person developing skin cancer.

 - Not wearing lotion while sunbathing can cause a person’s skin to dry out, and may get worse over time.

-- Those who choose not to wear tanning lotion when spending a lot of time in the sun often develop very old, rugged looking skin at a young age, almost with a stiff look to it like that of leather.
+- Those who choose not to wear tanning lotion when spending a lot of time in the sun often develop very old, rugged-looking skin at a young age, almost with a stiff look to it like that of leather.

-- Not using a tanning lotion with a sunblock in it can cause skin to become loose rather than tight.
+- Not using a tanning lotion with sunblock in it can cause the skin to become loose rather than tight.
 Most people who are concerned enough with their appearance to be putting effort into tanning to try to look the way that they really want to look are not likely to want their skin to become loose and find out that this effect is irreversible.
 They are people who most likely want to look their absolute best at all times.

 Lotion Recommended For Outdoor Tanning

 Suntan lotions recommended for people tanning in the sun should all contain an SPF, meaning sun protection factor, rating of at least 15.
 A rating of 15, for the average sunbather, should protect them from approximately 93% of the harmful rays produced by the sun.
 A 30 rating sends that percentage up to about 97%, and a 50 rating creates about a 98% blocking of UV rays.
-People who are fair skinned or light sensitive should consider a very high SPF rating for their lotions.
+People who are fair-skinned or light-sensitive should consider a very high SPF rating for their lotions.
 Below is a recommendation for a lotion that comes in both SPF 30 and SPF 50.